Kakching district

 Kakching district (Meitei pronunciation:/kək.ciŋ/) is one of the 16 districts of Manipur state in northeastern India.
+It was formed in 2016 from Thoubal district, prior to which it was a subdivision of the latter.

-This district is bounded by Thoubal district on the north, Ukhrul and Chandel districts on the east, Churchandpur and Bishnupur districts on the south and Imphal West and Imphal East districts on the west.
-The Kakching District is one of the newly form district by the Government of Manipur in 2016 from Thoubal district.
+The Kakching district is bounded by Thoubal district on the north, Ukhrul and Chandel districts on the east, Churchandpur and Bishnupur districts on the south and Imphal West and Imphal East districts on the west.

 History

 On 8 December 2016, this district came into existence when all its administrative units of the erstwhile Kakching sub-division were transferred to form a new district.
 Later, Kakching District was divided into two sub-divisions namely, Kakching and Waikhong.

 Demographics

-Kakching has population about

-135,481 people according to Census 2011.
+At the time of the 2011 census, Kakching district had a population of 135,481.
+Kakching had a sex ratio of 1003 females per 1000 males.
+35.91% of the population lived in urban areas.
+Scheduled Castes and Scheduled Tribes made up 29.05% and 0.85% of the population respectively.

 Languages

+At the time of the 2011 census, 96.57% of the population spoke Manipuri and 1.17% Nepali as their first language.

 Rivers and lakes

 The Sekmai river is the most significant river flow in the district.

 Tourism

 Kakching Garden is situated at Uyok Ching, in the south of Kakching Bazaar.
 It is one of the most highly rated gardens in Manipur.

 A fishery farm is located in the northern hills of Kakching near the Kakching Lamkhai.